MicrosoftDocs/dataexplorer-docs/data-explorer/start-for-free.md

 ms.reviewer: avnera
 ms.service: data-explorer
 ms.topic: how-to
-ms.date: 01/30/2022
+ms.date: 01/31/2022
 ---

-# What is a "Start for free"?
+# What is a "Start for free" cluster?

 The "Start for free" cluster allows anyone with a Microsoft account or an Azure Active Directory user identity to create a free Azure Data Explorer cluster without needing an Azure subscription or a credit card.

-A single, free cluster can be created and used for commercial or non-commercial purposes.
-It is intended to provide a frictionless cluster deployment for anyone who wants to experience and enjoy the incredible performance of our engine and our productive, easy-to-learn Kusto Query Language.
+It's a frictionless way to create a free cluster that can be used for any purposes.
+It's the ideal solution for anyone who wants to get started quickly with Azure Data Explorer, and experience the incredible engine performance and enjoy the productive Kusto Query Language.

-The cluster's trial period is for a year and isn't included in our service level agreements, though we may automatically extend the trial period.
-At any time, you can upgrade the cluster to a full Azure Data Explorer license.
+The cluster's trial period is for a year and may automatically be extended.
+The cluster is provided *as-is* and is not subject to the Azure Data Explorer service level agreement.
+At any time, you can upgrade the cluster to a full Azure Data Explorer cluster.

 Start your journey by [creating you own free cluster](https://aka.ms/kustofree) and reviewing the [Microsoft Software License Terms](https://aka.ms/kustofreeeula).

 ## Specifications

-The following table describes specifications and quotas that for a free cluster, though these may change.
+The following table describes specifications and quotas that for a free cluster.

 | Item | Value |
 |--|--|